 The Cipher – Episode 095: A Talk with Professor and Writer Joe Schloss

-I was honored to be featured on the Cipher Podcast, home of some of the most incisive commentary on hip-hop culture and history available.
+The Cipher Podcast was home to some of the most thoughtful commentary on hip-hop culture and history available.
 If you’re curious about where I’m coming from as a researcher, this 1½ hour interview will probably give you a better sense of my approach than anything other than my own books.
 And while you’re there, check out other episodes of their podcast as well!

 Breaking Down: Sly and the Family Stone’s “Sing a Simple Song”(1968)